Chern-Simons theory and the quantum Racah formula: Introduction

 \section{Introduction}

-In 1988 E. Witten succeeded in defining, on a physical level of rigor, a large class of new 3-manifold (link) invariants with the help of the heuristic Chern-Simons path integral, cf. \cite{Wi}.
+In 1988 E. Witten succeeded in defining, on a physical level of rigor, a large class of new 3-manifold and link invariants with the help of the heuristic Chern-Simons path integral, cf. \cite{Wi}.
 Later a rigorous definition of these invariants was given, cf. \cite{ReTu1,ReTu2} and part I of \cite{turaevbook}.
-The approach in \cite{ReTu1,ReTu2} is based on the representation theory of quantum groups\footnote{in fact, the approach in \cite{ReTu1,ReTu2,turaevbook} is somewhat more general, cf. Remark \ref{rm_mod_cat} below} and uses surgery techniques on the base manifold.
-A related approach is the so-called ``shadow world'' approach by Turaev (cf. \cite{Tu2} and part II of \cite{turaevbook}), which also works with quantum groups but replaces the use of surgery operations by certain combinatorial arguments leading to finite ``state sums''.
+The approach in \cite{ReTu1,ReTu2} is based on the representation theory of quantum groups\footnote{in fact, the approach in \cite{ReTu1,ReTu2,turaevbook} is more general, cf. Remark \ref{rm_mod_cat} below} and uses surgery techniques on the base manifold.
+A related approach is the so-called ``shadow world'' approach (cf. \cite{ReKi,TuVi,Tu2} and part II of \cite{turaevbook}), which also works with quantum groups but replaces the use of surgery operations by certain combinatorial arguments leading to finite ``state sums''.
 It is an open problem (cf., e.g., p.
 2 in \cite{Freed} and Problem (P1) in \cite{Ha4}) how the rigorous approaches using quantum groups are related to Witten's path integral approach.
-This problem should be interesting for the following two reasons: Firstly, one can hope that the solution of this problem will lead to some new insights into (the representation theory of) quantum groups.
-Quantum groups are rather complicated algebraic objects and the corresponding representation theory (if the deformation parameter $q$ is a root of unity) is highly non-trivial.
-The constructions in \cite{turaevbook} rely on several rather deep algebraic results, cf. \cite{And1,TuWe} and Chap.
-XI, Sec.
-6 in \cite{turaevbook}.
-In contrast, Witten's path integral expressions are strikingly simple.
-Thus it is reasonable to expect that a better understanding of the relationship between the CS path integral approach and the two rigorous algebraic approaches in \cite{ReTu1,ReTu2,turaevbook} will also lead to a better understanding of (the representation theory of) quantum groups.
-Secondly, and more importantly, one can expect that the solution of the aforementioned problem will lead to some progress towards the solution of one of the central open problems in the field, namely the question if/how one can make rigorous sense of the path integral expressions used in the heuristic treatment in \cite{Wi} (cf. Sec. \ref{sec6} below for additional comments).
+This problem is interesting by itself.
+Moreover, one can expect that the solution of this problem will lead to some progress towards the solution of one of the central open problems in the field, namely the question if/how one can make rigorous sense of the path integral expressions used in the heuristic treatment in \cite{Wi} (cf. Sec. \ref{sec6} below for additional comments).